UnknownVII/task-tracker-mobile-api/README.md

 DB_USER=<Database Username>
 DB_PASSWORD=<Database Password>
 PORT=8080
-# The "TOKEN_SECRET" is for JSONwebtoken and will
+# The "TOKEN_SECRET" is for JSONwebtoken and will be needed if a route requires an authorization token.
 TOKEN_SECRET=<Custom Token>
 ````
 3. Start server locally